 The employee receives a UW identification card and is eligible to participate in the U-PASS program and other programs that require an official UW Husky ID card.
 The employing unit maintains a leave record, OWLS or other UW authorized method, for each employee that holds a FDA.

-Employees in FDAs are generally eligible for medical, dental, life, and long term disability insurances and retirement plan participation subject to rules.
+Employees in FDAs are generally eligible for medical, dental, life, and long term disability insurances as well as retirement plan participation subject to rules.
 Contact the Benefits Office for information about benefits eligibility.

 Tuition Exemption - Only permanent classified staff are eligible to participate in the University's tuition exemption program.
 Employees in a FDA do not achieve permanent status and are not eligible to participate in the tuition exemption program.